 Typical Construction of Area Elastic Sprung Systems & Point Elastic Floors

-An area elastic sprung sports floor system can be constructed in two ways – the DYNAMIK Komfort Plus and DYNAMIK Flexi-Beam Plus systems can both be finished with a solid sport vinyl, solid sport linoleum, sport polyurethane or sport rubber playing surface.
+An area elastic sprung sports floor system can be constructed in two ways – the DYNAMIK Athen and DYNAMIK Flexi-Beam Plus systems can both be finished with a solid sport vinyl, solid sport linoleum, sport polyurethane or sport rubber playing surface.

 The DYNAMIK ‘Flexi-Beam Plus’ sprung system can be packed and levelled to take out variations in the sub floor or slab, thus removing the need for a levelling screed.
 It is based on factory assembled flexi-beams which support a counter floor and load distribution panel which accommodate a range of solid playing surfaces.
 The structure of the system also allows underfloor heating and insulation to be incorporated between the beams.
 The range of solid synthetic playing surfaces include vinyl, linoleum, polyurethane (PU) and rubber.

-The DYNAMIK Komfort Plus sprung system is designed to be installed onto a level SR1 screed (+/- 3mm over 2m straight edge) and has a low construction height of 24mm.
-It is constructed using a high density, comfort-based elastic layer over which an interlocking load distribution panel is installed to accommodate a range of solid synthetic playing surfaces.
+The DYNAMIK Athen sprung system is designed to be installed onto a level SR1 screed (+/- 3mm over 2m straight edge) and has a low construction height of 28mm.
+It is constructed using a twin load distribution module installed on to a high density, comfort-based elastic layer over which an interlocking load distribution panel is installed to accommodate a range of solid synthetic playing surfaces.
 As every part of the system is equally supported by the elastic layer, consistent sports performance is guaranteed.

 Point elastic surfaces are designed to be installed onto a level SR1 screed (+/- 3mm over 2m straight edge).
 They are typically a factory produced vinyl or synthetic playing surface which combines an integral foam backing similar to a foam backed carpet.
 This foam backing achieves low levels of shock absorption compared to a sprung system, but despite this, feels soft, which can be ideal for facilities that do not require high sports performance such as pre-schools or facilities that intend not to use heavy equipment, tables and chairs or incorporate non-sporting activities such as exams or social events.